 1 in 6 trees in Denver are ash trees.
-And if we do nothing, it’s just a matter of time before they’ll ALL be devoured by the emerald ash borer (EAB).
+And if we do nothing, it’s just a matter of time before they’ll ALL be devoured by the exotic beatle known as the emerald ash borer (EAB).
 But who wants to be a Debbie Downer when you can Be A Smart Ash?

 Be A Smart Ash is a public education campaign brought to you by your friendly City Forester, an office within Denver Parks & Recreation.
 The Be A Smart Ash campaign aims to school up residents in the City and County of Denver on the EAB’s attempt to run amok.
 The goal?
 To encourage residents to be smart about their ashes — take action, identify ash trees and (when necessary) treat or replace them.